 But worry not, this presenting circuit is also easy.
 At least, we would not have a problem finding the components.
 Believe it or not, even 71 years old elderly can do it!

-As Figure 1 is 1.5V LED flasher using two type transistors NPN and PNP also can generate an oscillator can makes LED flash by use voltage 1.5V only.
-And also use current low of 2mA only.
+The circuit below is a 1.5V LED flasher that uses two types of transistors, NPN and PNP.
+Both can generate an oscillator that can make LEDs flash by using a voltage of only 1.5V.
+And also use a low current of 2mA only.

 The components list